markusdemedeiros/lucid/README.md

 Replace this section with instructions to us for how to test and run your code.

-- The basic audio pipeline can be run just using `stack run`, but we've also put an alias to running main in `stack test`.
-The test pipeline reads data from `data/test_data.flac` and outputs a video `data/output.mp4` created by reading every frame of the audio file and putting out a static frame for every image.
+- The basic audio pipeline can be run just using `stack run`, since our proof of concept is mainly just the impure IO actions which are hard to test.
+In the future, when we are writing pure functions to apply into our pipeline, they will be tested with `stack test`.

 - We use a couple libraries, they should all be in `stack.yaml`.
 The only one which might cause some difficulty to run is [conduit-audio-sndfile](https://hackage.haskell.org/package/conduit-audio-sndfile) since it is a wrapper around `libsndfile`.

-As it is currently set up, editing works best if you first `cd` into the `haskell` subdirectory and open VS Code on that directory (`code .`).
-There is a `Makefile` with some helpful aliases, but you can also just use `stack` as normal.
+- To explore our pipeline further, you can write more data filters in `processing.hs` which take `SoundStream`s to `DataStream`s of some type, and change the anonymous graphics function in line 8 of `Lib.hs` to another function from the `reanimate` library.
+Exploring the types should give you a good idea of the flexibility of our framework to create interesting audio visualizations with a simple, reusable interface.

 Note: We expect to be able to test your code by running `stack test`.
 Included among your tests should be some that demonstrate the core functionality of your code.
 (We will be running `make haskell-eval` from the project root.)

 We should be able to further explore your code's functionality by running `stack ghci`, and you should instruct us on some interesting cases to try.

 If you include instructions different from these, be **absolutely sure** that they will work well for us in whatever environment we run your code and that they will be as easy to use as the instructions above!

-### How to test and run the code: Prolog

-Replace this section with instructions to us for how to test and run your code.

-Instructions coming soon, but we expect you'll use the [Prolog Unit Testing](https://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/plunit.html%27)) library for testing and that we'll be able to run your code with `swipl`.